The Prince Bishop River Cruiser on the River Wear, with Prebends Bridge in the background

 Shopping

 There is a growing number of independent shops and cafes in the city centre.
-Ask at our Trike in the market place for specific informaiton and check the Life in Durham site for a list of businesses.
+Ask at our Trike in the market place for specific information and check the Life in Durham site for a list of businesses.

 Need more to do?